 There are many reasons why you might find yourself in need of tooth replacement.
 Maybe you lost one or more teeth in an accident or injury, you might have teeth removed as part of an orthodontic straightening, or perhaps you just didn’t care for your teeth as consistently as you would have liked.
-Whatever your reasons, Pasadena, Glendale, and La Canada, dental implants patients trust Lytle, Tate & Stamper for quality replacement procedures, and we can help you too.
+Whatever your reasons, Pasadena, dental implants patients trust Lytle, Tate & Chan for quality replacement procedures, and we can help you too.

 What are Dental Implants?